ICT4H/atomfeed/README.md

 * mvn compile
 * mvn test

+To install:
-To install (assuming a Postgres DB is already created):
+* Create a Postgres DB and update atomfeed-server/maven.properties with credentials.
 * mvn install -P IT -DskipTests

 To start up: